lc4490/reading-list/public/notes/socrates.md

 #### General Thoughts

-This text was my introduction to Greek philosophy.
+This text was a wonderful introduction to philosophy.
 The text is divided into four dialogues: Euthyphro, Apology, Crito, and Phaedo.
-On their own, they each have their own unique philosophical points, but taken together, they tell the story of the death of Socrates.
-This text was very challenging to read, because of its density.
-There are a lot of complex concepts in these relatively short dialogues, so I've really tried to re-read and process this text as slowly as possible.
+It begins with Euthyphro, which acts as a trailer or pitch for philosophy as a practice.
+It then goes to Apology and Crito, which describe what a philosopher is and why they do what they do, then concludes with Phaedo, which was a very challenging text with a lot of complex concepts.
+Together, they tell the story of the last few days of Socrates' life.
+This text was my most challenging text by far, although it was only 169 pages, I had to read some parts multiple times, especially Phaedo.

 #### Thoughts on Euthyphro